 - Group C Phase II: Streets, Drainage and Sidewalks project – There are five street blocks identified in this project.
 Three of the street blocks are adjacent to the HEB area and will have wide sidewalks, landscaping, trees, irrigation, streetlights, and on‐street parking.
 A waterline was added to this project after identification in the condition assessment for Proposition Three.
 Construction is estimated to begin this fall.

-We need the upgraded drainage and decent streets after all the concrete trucks.
+We may need the upgraded drainage and decent streets after all the concrete trucks for HEB.
 But why the angled parking and fancy lamp posts that will actually block access to business parking lots?

 One rumor is that this is being done at the behest of HEB to add parking spaces for their employees, though HEB apparently isn’t happy about this either.
 But otherwise why make this drastic change in this location?
 Why deliberately narrow a commercial street that will see higher traffic usage?

 What’s not mentioned is that this project is estimated to cost a minimum of $4.1 million dollars with no breakdown for the cost of the Spruce and Fifth Streets portion.
 The 5100 Spruce St portion faces the delivery area and the rear of the HEB store and the plan will narrow both blocks of Spruce St from 60 feet to 25 feet (Correction: recent drawings show the new width is 34 feet, in three 11 foot lanes.)
 The Fifth St portion will cause the same problems along the west side of the HEB store.
 This change will harm businesses along all three affected blocks.

 Here are the plans for the HEB, take a look at the rear view on Spruce, showing a 60 foot right-of-way: http://swamplot.com/a-look-around-h-e-bs-planned-double-decker-parking-lot-and-single-story-store-in-bellaire/2016-08-29/